woossi0/suite/docs/usermanual/source/install/windows/tomcat/composer.rst

 .. _install.windows.tomcat.composer:

-Composer Install
+Composer install
 ================

-You must install GeoServer prior to installing Composer:
+:ref:`webmaps.composer` is a tool for creating and styling web maps.

-1. From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.
+.. note:: You must install GeoServer prior to installing Composer.

-2. Copy the :file:`composer.war` into :file:`webapps` to deploy.
+#.
+From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.

-  .. note:: It will take a moment for Tomcat to notice the web application and make it available, there is no need to restart your application server.
+#.
+Copy the :file:`composer.war` file from the Boundless WAR bundle into the :file:`webapps` directory.

-3. Use your browser to open the web application at `localhost:8080/composer <http://localhost:8080/composer/>`__.
-Login using the default credentials of:
+   .. note:: It will take a few moments for Tomcat to deploy the web application.

-   * :guilabel:`Username`: ``admin``
+#.
+Navigate to http://localhost:8080/composer to verify that the application deployed successfully.

-   * :guilabel:`Password`: ``geoserver``
+#.
+Log in using admin credentials (default is ``admin`` / ``geoserver``).

    .. figure:: /install/include/war/img/composer_login.png